QuantumSimulator

 Intuition

-Measurement is where quantum meets classical.
-Before measurement, a qubit exists in a superposition of possibilities described by amplitudes.
+Measurement is where quantum becomes classical.
+Before measurement, a qubit exists in a superposition described by amplitudes.
 Measurement forces a definite outcome: 0 or 1.
-The probability of each outcome is determined by the Born rule — you square the magnitude of the amplitude.
-After measurement, the qubit is in the state corresponding to the result you observed.
-All the superposition information is gone.
-This irreversibility is what makes measurement fundamentally different from any gate.
+The probability of each outcome follows the Born rule: you square the magnitude of the amplitude.
+If the state is α∣0⟩+β∣1⟩, the probability of getting 0 is |α|² and the probability of getting 1 is |β|².
+After measurement, the qubit is in the state matching the result you observed.
+The superposition is gone, and you cannot recover it.
+This irreversibility is what makes measurement fundamentally different from every gate operation.

 Matrix representation